 - Exercise.
 Gradually increase your dog's exercise level.
 This can happen by increasing the frequency, duration or intensity of exercise.
 Generally speaking, small breeds and puppies need less exercise than large breeds and adult dogs.

 - How Much?
 Not sure how much exercise your dog needs?
-Check out this great website from the Kennel Club of the UK with exercise recommendations for dozens of different dog breeds.
+Check out this great website from the American Kennel Club with exercise recommendations for dozens of different dog breeds.

 - Dring Water.
 While exercising be sure that both pet and pet parent have access to plenty of fresh, filtered, water.
 Read more tips on proper hydration for dogs HERE